Fakin’ it: The slyest pseudonyms in ‘The Americans’

 Posing as a shaggy Vietnam War veteran, Philip befriends the engineer at a pharmacy by paying for his medication.
 Later, he visits his new bestie at home and learns that RAM consists of a paint containing microscopic iron balls intended to evade radar signals.
 Mission accomplished.

 Known for his cool vibe, great taste in rock, and sick pot (coming straight from the KGB’s Afghanistan connection), Jim Baxter poses as a Washington lobbyist living in NYC.
 Phillip goes as Baxter when he’s sent to New York City to discredit Polish dissident Andrzej Bielawski, who wants to form an independent anti-Soviet Polish government while in exile.

-While there, Jim acts as a lawyer and lobbyist and momentarily rekindles with old flame Irina – a KGB agent based in Canada.
+While there, Jim acts as a lobbyist and momentarily rekindles with old flame Irina – a KGB agent based in Canada.
 Later, Jim strikes up a friendship with a CIA official’s 15-year-old daughter in order to record dad’s meetings at the office, all the while deftly managing to avoid having to sleep with the girl as the Center in Moscow originally asked of him.

 On the most abnormal couple’s getaway there is, Philip poses as federal worker Justin Nezer to join Elizabeth, a.k.a.
 Kelly Mainstill, on a mission to find out what the deal was with Reagan’s attempted assassination.

 *Bonus round: Want to know the biggest and best alias of all?
 Duh!
 It’s Elizabeth and Philip Jennings, obviously – the identities Russian-born Mikhail & Nadezhda adopt while living in America.